 ...like their mama (sorry, mom)

-Anyway, the houseconcert included a potluck, so I whipped up some springy cakelets, really a vehicle for the mascarpone cream I had leftover from the wedding cake.
+Anyway, the houseconcert included a potluck, so I whipped up some springy cakelets, really a vehicle for mascarpone cream.
 I used a buttermilk poundcake recipe from an old Fine Cooking magazine, and whipped the butter with some ground lavender buds and lemon zest.
-I piped lemon-lavender curd into the centers, and topped the cakes with the mascarpone cream, and added a few buds and strands of zest for garnish.
+I piped homemade lemon curd into the centers, and topped the cakes with the mascarpone cream, and added a few buds and strands of zest for garnish.

 These cakes make a pretty, sweet way to usher in spring, with the flavors of flowers and sunny Meyer lemons.
 They make a nice addition to an outdoor potluck or brunch, or perhaps a Mother's day bash.
 You could also bake this batter in a 9x5" loaf pan or an 8" round cake pan, and serve slices with dollops of the cream and some macerated strawberries, with or without the curd.